Location: Azavea, Philadelphia

 Azavea uses geo-data to build civic apps.
 We’re excited about what we do, we’re growing, and we hope you will join us.

 Azavea is based in Philadelphia, and we are looking to grow our Civic Apps team as well as our systems and operations capacity.
-The Civic Apps team which develops custom web and mobile software for visualizing and analyzing data related to stormwater, urban forests, ecosystem services, land records and digital history.
+The Civic Apps team develops custom web and mobile software for visualizing and analyzing data related to stormwater, urban forests, ecosystem services, land records and digital history.

 You are …